Vanderbilt University

 Gender Identity: Female

-High School Experience: Public school with a graduating class of about 125 students.
-There was not a strong culture of going to college, especially going to college out of state.
+High School Experience: Public school in the San Francisco Bay Area, with a graduating class of about 600 students.
+There was a competitive culture of going to college.

 Academic Experience

-Can you describe your weekly coursework for your major?
+Can you describe your weekly coursework for Political Science?

-Is there anything you feel the Math department does especially well or poorly?
+Is there anything that you feel the Political Science department does especially well or poorly?

 How would you describe the learning environment?
-Do you think it’s particularly collaborative or competitive?
+Do you think it’s particularly competitive or collaborative?

-Why did you choose Math?
+Why did you choose your major?
 Are you happy with your choice?

 Reasons to Attend